idominikosgr/VibeKit-VDK-CLI/src/scanner/README.md

 - **Language Rules**: Generates language-specific best practices files
 - **Framework Rules**: Creates framework-specific guidance for detected frameworks

-## 🔄 Integration with Vibe Coding Rules
+## 🔄 Integration with VibeKit VDK CLI

-This tool integrates seamlessly with the Vibe Coding Rules framework:
+This tool integrates seamlessly with the VibeKit VDK CLI framework:

-1. **Initial Project Setup**: Run the scanner when setting up Vibe Coding Rules for a new project
+1. **Initial Project Setup**: Run the scanner when setting up VibeKit VDK CLI for a new project
 2. **Rule Customization**: Review and refine the auto-generated rules for your specific needs
 3. **IDE Integration**: Generated rules are placed in the correct location for IDE plugins